saurabhkara/Low-Level-Design/6.Design Patterns/6.1 Creational Design Pattern/README.md

 ### 2. Abstract Design Pattern : The Abstract Factory pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ### 3. Singleton Design Pattern : The Singleton design pattern is a structural design pattern that ensures a class has only one instance and provides a global point of access to that instance.
 It’s useful when you want to control access to shared resources, like a configuration object, logging service, or database connection.

+### 4. Prototype design pattern is a creational pattern used to create new objects by copying an existing object (a prototype), rather than instantiating new ones from scratch (with new).